alizacotton/solar-and-heatpumps/README.md

 # solar-and-heatpumps
-This is a program designed to gather amass data on solar and heat pumps for residents of a certain geographic area.
+This is a program designed to gather data on solar and heat pumps for residents of a certain geographic area.

 You will need to edit the file env.py in order to configure your environment and run the program successfully.